mhdella/ST4EESSS/README.md

 This notebook is reproducible,  the user just needs to chang the user_name in first cell, then the rest will automatically be created, such as folders and subfolders where figure and excel files are saved.

-### Heat map for the searching results of ANN regression with different inputs combination and ANN structure
+### Heat map for the searching results of ANN regression with different inputs combinations and ANN structure

 This notebook to present the results of the ANN searching with different combinations of inputs (i.e., 0,1,2,3) and ANN structure parameters (i.e., number of layers and number of neurons).